MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/attack-simulation-training.md

 ### Landing page

-On the **Landing page** page, you configure the web page that user are taken to if they open the payload in the simulation.
+On the **Landing page** page, you configure the web page that users are taken to if they open the payload in the simulation.

 Microsoft-curated landing pages are available in 12 languages: Chinese (Simplified), Chinese (Traditional), English, French, German, Italian, Japanese, Korean, Portuguese, Russian, Spanish, and Dutch.